COUNTRY REPORT 2017

 EXHIBITION AND BOX OFFICE

 There were no significant changes in 2017.
-Most films in Bosnia and Herzegovina are screened in five multiplexes: Cinema City in Sarajevo, Multiplex Palas in Banja Luka, CineStar Mostar in Mostar, Multiplex Ekran in Zenica and Cinestar Bihać in Bihać.
+Most films in Bosnia and Herzegovina are still screened in five multiplexes: Cinema City in Sarajevo, Cineplexx Palas in Banja Luka, CineStar Mostar in Mostar, Multiplex Ekran in Zenica and CineStar Bihać in Bihać.

-Three of the five multiplexes (Cinema City, Multiplex Palas and Multiplex Ekran) are part of the Europa Cinemas Network and part of their programmes is dedicated to artistic, predominantly European films.
-The most important Bosnian and Herzegovinian art house cinema is still Cinema Meeting Point, another member of the Europa Cinemas Network, that is run by the Obala Art Center, the organisation behind the Sarajevo Film Festival.
+The most important art house cinema, with a predominantly European programme, is Cinema Meeting Point, that is also a member of the Europa Cinemas Network.
+The cinema is run by the Obala Art Center, the organisation behind the Sarajevo Film Festival.

 GRANTS AND NEW LEGISLATION

-The main public channels in Bosnia and Herzegovina are the Radio Television of Bosnia and Herzegovina, the Radio Television of Federation of Bosnia and Herzegovina and the Radio Television of Republika Srpska, produce short and long documentaries, but none of them funds feature films.
+Television stations in Bosnia and Herzegovina, especially three main public channels, Radio Television of Bosnia and Herzegovina, Radio Television of the Federation of Bosnia and Herzegovina and Radio Television of Republika Srpska, produce short and long documentaries, but none of them funds feature films.

-Sources: Agency for Statistics of Bosnia and Herzegovina,the International Monetary Fund, the Association of Filmmakers of Bosnia and Herzegovina, Sarajevo Film Festival Industry Office
+Agency for Statistics of Bosnia and Herzegovina,the International Monetary Fund, the Association of Filmmakers of Bosnia and Herzegovina, the Sarajevo Film Festival Industry Office

 Check OLFFI for Film Funding opportunities